We display information about Victoria’s air quality on EPA AirWatch.

-Note that Kingsville, Newport and Spotswood are temporary air monitoring sites that are part of a citizen science project.
+Note that Kingsville and Spotswood are temporary air monitoring sites that are part of a citizen science project.

-Since 22 July, EPA's equipment near the Stevensons Brothers Industries (SBI) landfill in Ballarto Rd, Cranbourne, has been monitoring hydrogen sulphide in the air every 5 minutes.
-The graph below shows the results from 22 to 26 July.
+Since July 2022, EPA's equipment near the Stevensons Brothers Industries (SBI) landfill in Ballarto Rd, Cranbourne, has been monitoring hydrogen sulphide in the air every 5 minutes.

 For more information, visit SBI landfill.

 Data on EPA AirWatch comes directly from our air monitoring stations using various types of monitoring equipment and methods.
 This data may be adjusted later according to set criteria to account for instrument errors, power interruptions and other technical issues.

 EPA aims to locate our ambient monitoring stations so they give a good representation of the air quality experienced by the public.
 As most of the Victorian population lives and works close to roads, most of our stations are in population centres next to roads.
 This can mean we do not always comply with one of the requirements of the Australian Standard for siting (AS 3580.1.1), which specifies that air monitoring stations should be more than 50 metres away from a road.

 Read more about our National Association of Testing Authorities (NATA) accreditation.

 Traralgon: Monitoring for S02 is offline due to technical difficulties and S02 data is not being collected at this site.
 EPA technicians are working to fix the problem.
 (21 September 2023)